bblfish/httpSig/README.md

-If you wish to have the library run on a specific client or server environment, please contact [henry.story@co-operating.systems](mailto:henry.story@co-operating.systems) or leave issues in the Issue DataBase.
+If you wish to have the library run on a specific client or server environment, please contact [henry.story@co-operating.systems](mailto:henry.story@co-operating.systems) or leave issues in the Issue database.

 We are looking for further funding opportunities to continue the work.